Grades assigned in all graded courses at the School of Law are recorded according to the following system:

 As of Summer, 2011 the following system applies:

 GPA (Grade Point Average): Students will receive a GPA for the fall semester of the first year.
-For each semester, including the fall semester of the 1L year, students who are in the top 20% of their class will receive a notation on their transcript that they are on the Dean's List.
 In future semesters, students will receive both a GPA for that current semester and a cumulative GPA for their law school career.

 Pass/Fail: To obtain a grade of "Pass" under this program, a student must earn a grade of "C" or higher; the grade of "C-"or below is the equivalent of a failing grade.